Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

 - singly linked lists excel at insertion and deletion compared to arrays. if you are worried about that and don't need random access (arrays better for that), use singly linked lists.
 - arrays contained a built-in index, linked lists do not
 - the idea of a list data structure that consists of nodes is the foundation for other data structures like Stacks and Queues

+---

+## Hash Tables

+### Intro

+- the hash table is also known as the hash map
+- built-in to nearly every programming language out there, similar to an array
+- we'll make our own, but you normally want to use the built-in one

+- Hash tables are used to store key-value pairs
+  - in arrays, the keys, index's, are strictly numeric and ordered. in hash tables, they are not.
+- Hash tables are fast for finding, adding and removing values

+Hash Tables in the wild:
+- python has dictionaries
+- js has objects and maps
+- java, go and scala have maps
+- ruby has hashes